SE310-Team-1/SE310_Fitness_Tracker/README.md

    ```
 6. You can click the link on the terminal or can type http://localhost:3000/ in your own browser

+### .env File
+In order for the authentication to work, a .env file containing a SESSION_SECRET field must be placed in the server folder.
+Please contact us (yois920@aucklanduni.ac.nz) in order to get this .env file.

+### Local Database
+The project currently uses a local database to store data.
+While the database should automatically be created upon running the code, sometimes a bug can occur where this does not happen.

+To fix this, please create a `db` folder in the server folder.
+Then add a file called `database.sqlite` in it.
+This file will act as the database, so if you make any changes to the structure of the database, make sure to delete the file and create a fresh one to reset everything.

+In short, if you are running into issues, create the file:

+`server/db/database.sqlite`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>